Articles

-Anatomy of a Faction – Dungeon of Doom (WCW)
+Anatomy of a Faction – Dungeon of Doom

-Anatomy of a Faction – Dungeon of Doom (WCW)
+Anatomy of a Faction – Dungeon of Doom

 As might be expected, the arrival of Hulk Hogan to World Championship Wrestling in the middle of 1994 created a bit of a stir.
-For years, ‘The Hulkster’ had been at the head of Vince McMahon’s national expansion throughout the 1980s; nobody could ever have envisioned him working for another American-based promotion.
+For years, “The Hulkster” had been at the head of Vince McMahon’s national expansion throughout the 1980s; nobody could ever have envisioned him working for another American-based promotion.

-However, in the early 1990s came the dreaded ‘steroid scandal,’ which rocked the WWF to its very core.
-The relationship between Vince and Hogan became strained, especially after Hogan’s infamous appearance on The Arsenio Hall Show, where he attempted to explain that he had only ever used steroids three times, and that was to rehab injuries (this fooled nobody).
-For all intents and purposes, after Hulk defeated Sid Justice by disqualification at Wrestlemania 8, ‘The Hulkster’ was done with wrestling.
+However, in the early 1990s came the dreaded steroid scandal, which rocked the WWF to its very core.
+The relationship between Vince and Hogan became strained, especially after Hogan’s infamous appearance on The Arsenio Hall Show.
+For all intents and purposes, after Hulk defeated Sid Justice by disqualification at Wrestlemania 8, Hogan was done with wrestling.

-His appointment with Ted Turner’s wrasslin’ came about as he was filming his television series, Thunder in Paradise.
+His appointment with Ted Turner’s wrasslin’ came about as he was filming his television series, “Thunder in Paradise.”
 It just happened to be at Disney MGM Studios in Orlando, Florida, where WCW were also taping television.
 A number of people have claimed credit for injecting the idea of signing Hogan into Eric Bischoff, but needless to say, the advance was made, and the contract was signed.

 You may be wondering – why am I discussing Hogan’s arrival in WCW instead of getting to the meat and potatoes of this article – discussing the life and times of The Dungeon of Doom?
 That is because this faction of some of the oddest, zaniest, gimmick-heavy wrestlers ever pieced together, formed to end Hulkamania.
 It was their sole purpose in life for the first half of this stable’s lifetime, so some context needs to be added first.